michelfernandez/cove/site/content/english/_index.md

     <td>
 {{% markdown %}}
 **Documents**
-without formal requirements with low liability risk.
+that are informal or internal and have a low liability risk.
 &nbsp;
 {{% /markdown %}}
     </td>